wp-plugins/jonradio-multiple-themes/readme.txt

 1. In the Usage section, select an alternate Theme you will be using with jonradio Multiple Themes
 1. Push the Enable Theme Drive button at the bottom
 1. Go to the WordPress Admin panel's Appearance menu (left sidebar)
-1. Make your changes to the Theme Options, including Widgets, Sidebars, Menus, Background, Header and other Customizations for this alternate Theme (which will appear as if it were the Current Theme)
+1. Make your changes to the Theme Options, including Widgets, Sidebars, Menus (see note above about Menus), Background, Header and other Customizations for this alternate Theme (which will appear as if it were the Current Theme)
 1. If you have more than one alternate Theme with Options you wish to change, repeat Steps 4-8 for each alternate Theme
 1. Deactivate the Theme Test Drive plugin
 1. Activate jonradio Multiple Themes